babli18/neural-network-for-binary-classification/README.md

 ==========================================================================

 ## **Overview**
-This project demonstrates the use of neural networks for solving binary classification tasks, from the classic XOR problem to real-world datasets (exclipse and hexagon) with unique patterns.
+This case-study demonstrates the use of neural networks for solving binary classification tasks, from the classic XOR problem to real-world datasets (exclipse and hexagon) with unique patterns.
 The study focuses on exploring network architectures, training techniques, and decision boundary visualizations to derive key insights.

 ## **Contents**